codemeasandwich/redux-auto/README.md

 ```

-⚠ This function will be fired on all actions, **except** for actions that handled by a specific action file in this reducer folder.
+⚠ This function will be fired on all actions, **EXCEPT** for actions that are handled by a specific action file in this reducer folder.

-Let understand this with an example:
+Lets understand this with an example:

 **Files:**
 ```